Current Lab Members

 Arianna received her PhD and MPH in Epidemiology from the University of Washington, where she studied the epidemiology of antimicrobial resistant gram-negative pathogens in adult bone marrow transplant recipients as well as in children.
 Her current project is focused on defining how the population genomics of Clostridium difficile lineages can inform our understanding of the epidemiology of Clostridium difficile infections.
 Arianna is also an alumna of the University of Michigan — receiving her BS in Microbiology — and is a lifelong Michigan sports fan.

-After leaving the lab Arianna accepted a position as a genomic epidemiologist for the Michign Deparatment of Public Health.
+After leaving the lab Arianna accepted a position as a genomic epidemiologist for the Michign Department of Health and Human Services.

 awanti.jpg